Star Wars: The Rise of Skywalker: Plot

-Following a threat of revenge by the resurrected Emperor Palpatine, Kylo Ren obtains a Sith wayfinder that leads to the planet Exegol.
-There, he finds Palpatine, who reveals that he created Snoke to rule the First Order and lure Kylo to the dark side.
-Palpatine unveils the Final Order—a massive armada of Sith Star Destroyers—and orders Kylo to find and kill Rey, who is continuing her Jedi training under Resistance leader Leia Organa.
+One year after the Battle of Crait, the resurrected Emperor Palpatine sends a message of revenge to the galaxy.
+Kylo Ren obtains a Sith wayfinder that leads him to the hidden planet Exegol, where Palpatine reveals himself as the power behind Snoke and the First Order.
+Palpatine unveils his armada of Star Destroyers and offers it to Kylo if he finds and kills Rey, who is continuing her Jedi training under Resistance Leader Leia Organa.
 Poe Dameron and Finn deliver intelligence from a spy in the First Order that Palpatine is on Exegol; Rey reads in Luke Skywalker's notes that a Sith wayfinder can lead them there.
-Rey, Finn, Poe, Chewbacca, BB-8, and C-3PO depart in the Millennium Falcon to Pasaana, to find a hidden clue leading to a wayfinder.
+Rey, Finn, Poe, Chewbacca, BB-8, and C-3PO depart in the Millennium Falcon to the desert planet Pasaana, where a clue to a wayfinder is hidden.

 Kylo initiates a Force bond with Rey to discover her location.
 He travels to Pasaana with his warrior subordinates, the Knights of Ren.
 With Lando Calrissian's help, Rey and her friends find the clue—a dagger inscribed with Sith text, which C-3PO's programming forbids him from interpreting—and the remains of a Sith assassin named Ochi and his ship.
-Rey senses Kylo nearby, and faces him.
-The First Order capture the Falcon, Chewbacca, and the dagger.
+Rey senses Kylo nearby and confronts him while the First Order captures the Falcon, Chewbacca, and the dagger.
 Attempting to save Chewbacca, Rey accidentally destroys a First Order transport with Force lightning.
-Believing Chewbacca is dead, the group escape on Ochi's ship.
+Believing that Chewbacca is dead, the group escapes on Ochi's ship.